ktemkin/homebrew-oss-fpga/README.md

 This repostiory allows you to easily install some of those open-source toolchains.

-### Getting Started
+## Getting Started

 To build FPGA programs for iCE40 boards like the [iCEBreaker](https://github.com/icebreaker-fpga/icebreaker), you'll need the `icestorm`, `yosys`, and `nextpnr` or `aranche-pnr` tools.

-To bring in a set of fully working iCE40 tools, you can install the convenience `ice40-tools` metapackage, which will install `yosys`, `icestorm`, and `nextpnr-ice40`:
+Installing a simple toolchain is as easy as running the following:

 ```
+$ brew tap ktemkin/oss-fpga
-$ brew install ice40-tools
+$ brew install icestorm yosys nextpnr-ice40
 ```